 In model linking exercise, we are getting information from GLOBIOM model about additional land demand from energy crops as well as changes of agricultural area caused by afforestation.
 We use these changes and 2011 MAGNET agricultural areas to calculate MAGNET agricultural land projections according to GLOBIOM.
 We use share of energy crops in total agricultural land in GLOBIOM to calculate energy crops areas projections for MAGNET.
 In baseline, there is no agricultural land afforestation foreseen by GLOBIOM so the only additional shocks which MAGNET implements is shock related to energy crop area increase which is implemented by shocking of d_lfor.
 In the scenario, we shock agricultural land supply (p_aglandsupply).
-We assume that agricultural land in MAGNET will follow the development pattern of GLOBIOM for regions where agricultural land area according to GLOBIOM is lower than in MAGNET and we assume that this difference is caused by afforestation and increase of for energy crops4.
+We assume that agricultural land area according to GLOBIOM is lower than in MAGNET and we assume that this difference is caused by afforestation and increase of for energy crops4.
 In the scenario, in regions where agricultural land area in MAGNET is lower than in GLOBIOM, we implement only energy crop area changes.

 The implementation of GLOBIOM based information about energy crop area and afforestation has the pronounced impact on agricultural sector development in MAGNET.
-Table 11 shows that afforestation 24.4% of agricultural land coming from GLOBIOM causes more than doubling agricultural prices.
+Table 12 shows that afforestation 24.4% of agricultural land coming from GLOBIOM causes more than doubling agricultural prices.